kondrak/quake_bsp_viewer_legacyOpenGL/README.md

 Usage
 -----
-To properly run/debug the application, supply the bsp filename as a cmd line argument eg:
+To run/debug the application, supply the bsp filename as a cmd line argument:

-QuakeBspViewer.exe maps/ntkjidm2.bsp
+<code>QuakeBspViewer.exe maps/ntkjidm2.bsp</code>

 If the file is a valid bsp/not corrupted it will load up the map in a 1024x768 window.
-For a quick demo launch the 'run.bat' script.
+For a quick demo launch the <code>run.bat</code> script.

 Note that you must have Quake III Arena textures and models unpacked in the root directory if you want to see proper texturing on screen, otherwise you'll just see a bunch of lightmapped, colored checker-board textures filling the screen which is less impressive.